 Indianapolis Star announced May 26 that the company hopes to use fabric for the development of two products: a washable mask with a disposable insertable layer of pharmaceutical fabric, and a mask designed for single use.
 The company hopes these products will hit the market by the fall flu season.

-“The use of personal protective equipment is important to protect healthcare providers from COVID-19,” said the Sen study.
-“However, the use of these agents per se is a significant threat, since removing contaminated protective agents containing viable viral particles can infect humans and potentially spread the infection.”
+“The use of personal protective equipment is essential to protect healthcare providers from COVID-19,” says Sen's study.
+"However, the use of these products poses a significant threat in and of themselves, as removing contaminated protective equipment containing viable viral particles can infect a person and potentially spread the infection."